Four out of five people experience back pain at some point in their lives. It’s the second most common reason for visiting the doctor.

 6. Let your legs do the work.
 When lifting a heavy object, keep your back straight and bend your knees.
 Pull in your stomach muscles and hold the object close to your body as you stand up.
 No twisting!
 And if you can, push rather than pull heavy objects – it’s easier on your back.

 7. Ditch the high heels.
-Sorry, ladies, but they’re not great for your lower back.
-If you have to go higher than a one-inch heel, stash a pair of more sensible shoes in your bag just in case you need them.
+They’re not great for your lower back.
+If you go higher than a one-inch heel, stash a pair of more sensible shoes in your bag to change, if needed.

 8. Switch how you sleep.
 Sleeping on your side with your knees pulled up slightly toward your chest may help if you have back pain.
 Back sleeper?
 Put a pillow under your knees and another under your lower back.